USEPA/e-manifest/docs/src/Services/Manifest/validation.md

    }
    ```

-8. If Emanifest.rejectionInfo.alternateDesignatedFacility.siteId is provided, the following applies
+8. If `Emanifest.rejectionInfo.alternateDesignatedFacility.siteId` is provided, the following applies

    8.1.
-If Emanifest.rejection == false, the service generates the following warning:
+If `Emanifest.rejection == false`, the service generates the following warning:

    ```json
    {